-Police: Man intentionally plows SUV through Portland church
+Volunteers work to get damaged church ready for Christmas

 PORTLAND, Ore.
-(AP) — Police on Christmas Eve arrested a man they say purposely drove his SUV through a Portland church.
+(AP) — Dozens of volunteers gathered Christmas Eve with hammers and two-by-fours to repair a Portland, Oregon, church that authorities say was extensively damaged when a man intentionally drove through the doors.

+The workers wanted to get Our Lady of Lavang ready for holiday services

 The Oregonian/OregonLive reports Portland police spokesman Sgt.
-Chris Burley says a 35-year-old man intentionally rammed his Acura MDX through the Southeast Asian Vicariate Church of Our Lady of Lavang early Monday.
+Chris Burley says a 35-year-old man intentionally rammed his Acura MDX through the church early Monday.

-Police say officers responded to the church around 12:15 a.m. and found extensive damage to the outside and interior.
+Police say officers responded around 12:15 a.m. and found extensive damage to the outside and interior.

 Most Read Local Stories